Emergency-Response-Demo/erdemo.io/install.md

 The approach currently taken is:  **Bring Your Own OpenShift 4 Cluster** .

 Once you've acquired your own OpenShift 4, the installation of the ER-Demo application on your OpenShift cluster is done using Ansible.

-Using Ansible, there are two options for the installation of the Emergency Response app on an OCP 4 environment:

-1. **Pre-built Linux container images**

-   This approach is best suited for those that want to utilize (ie: for a customer demo) the Emergency Response app.
-This installation approach does not use Jenkins pipelines.
-Instead, the OpenShift _deployments_ for each component of the Emergency Response application are started using pre-built Linux container images pulled from corresponding [public Quay image repositories](https://quay.io/organization/emergencyresponsedemo).
-With this approach, the typical duration to build the Emergency Response app is about 20 minutes.
-This is the default installation approach.

-2. **CI/CD**

-   This approach is best suited for code contributors to the Emergency Response app.
-Individual Jenkins pipelines are provided for each component of the app.
-Each pipeline builds from source, tests, creates a Linux container image and deploys that image to OpenShift.
-The typical duration to build the Emergency Response application from source using these pipelines is about an hour.
-This approach is also of value if the focus of a demo to a customer and/or partner is to introduce them to CI/CD best practices of a microservice architected application deployed to OpenShift.

 # 2. Pre-requisites